 For the most part, Instapaper and Pocket support similar platforms.
-Each offers apps for Android, iOS, and the web for reading the articles you've saved.
+Each offers apps for Android, iOS, macOS, and the web for reading the articles you've saved.
 They also offer browser extensions for common browsers like Chrome and Safari.
+Pocket is built by Mozilla, the same team that builds the Firefox browser, and is actually built into Firefox, but you don't need to use Firefox in order to use Pocket.
 That means you can save articles from most places and read your saved articles on most devices.

-Instapaper offers speed reading and more font choices, while Pocket offers better text-to-speech.
+Instapaper offers speed reading, while Pocket offers better text-to-speech

 When it's time to read, Instapaper and Pocket offer similar basic reading features.
 You can choose between light, dark, and sepia color schemes, set custom brightness settings for reading mode, and pick from some font options.
-Pocket only offers a choice of one serif and one sans-serif font, while Instapaper has several fonts to choose from.
+Pocket only offers a choice of one serif and one sans-serif font in the free version—paying customers can choose between more.
+Instapaper has several fonts to choose from, even for free users.
 The choice of fonts differs by platform, so, for example, you'll find more font choices on iOS than on Android.
 Both services also download all of your articles so you can read them without an internet connection, which is perfect for reading on the subway or a plane.

 Instapaper also offers text-to-speech but with some more limitations.
 It uses whatever text-to-speech engine is available on the platform you're using.
 On iOS, for example, the engine reads one word at a time in a robotic tone, which doesn't flow very very well.
 Android sounds a little better, but neither is quite as natural as Pocket's text-to-speech.
 If you change platforms frequently, your listening experience will be inconsistent.
 You can turn playback speed up to 2x normal speed without paying, but Premium users can go up to 3x.
 The difference between 2x and 3x starts to push the bounds of what a person can reasonably process, so most free users should still be satisfied.